Ukraine: Russian shelling damaged nuclear plant power lines | Headlines

 Ukraine: Russian shelling damaged nuclear plant power lines

-Ukraine's nuclear state operator said on Thursday that Russia has shelled and damaged power lines connecting Europe's largest nuclear power plant to the Ukrainian grid, leaving the plant reliant on diesel generators again.
+Ukraine's nuclear operator said on Thursday that Russian shelling damaged power lines connecting Europe's largest nuclear power plant to the Ukrainian grid, leaving the plant again relying on emergency diesel generators.

+As fighting in Ukraine has damaged power lines and electrical substations, the Zaporizhzhia Nuclear Power Plant has repeatedly operated on backup generators to cool the reactors and keep other safety systems running until regular power could be restored.

 “The countdown has begun,” Energoatom said, noting it had limited possibilities to “maintain the ZNPP in a safe mode,” raising fears of a potential nuclear disaster.

+Relying on diesel generators ”is clearly not a sustainable way to operate a major nuclear facility,'' Grossi added.

-With its six reactors inoperative, the plant relies on outside electricity to cool its spent fuel.
+''Measures are needed to prevent a nuclear accident at the site.
+The establishment of a nuclear safety and security protection zone is urgently needed.”
+The plant's six reactors are not in operation during the war, but outside electricity is needed to cool its spent fuel.

-Russia and Ukraine have traded blame for months amid the war for shelling at and around the plant that the UN's nuclear watchdog has warned could cause a radiation emergency.
+Russia and Ukraine have traded blame for months amid the war for shelling at and around the plant that the International Atomic Energy Agency has warned could cause a radiation emergency.

-The nuclear power plant lies within part of the Zaporizhzhia region that has been occupied by Russian forces since the early days of the war, which began when Russia invaded Ukraine on February 24.
+Russian forces occupied the plant during the early days of the war that began when Russia invaded Ukraine on February 24.

+The plant is located in the Zaporizhzhia region, one of four Ukrainian provinces that Russian President Vladimir Putin illegally annexed last month.

-Although Russian President Vladimir Putin signed a decree transferring the plant to Russian ownership, Ukrainian workers continue to run the plant.
+Although Putin signed a decree transferring the nuclear plant to Russian ownership, Ukrainian workers continue to run the plant, and Ukrainian forces remain in control of parts of the the Zaporizhzhia region.

-Energoatom said on Thursday that Russia had shelled two power lines that were connecting the plant to the Ukrainian grid overnight, and accused it of being "an attempt to reconnect the nuclear plant to the Russian power system."
-The operator said the Russian side would try to repair the power lines in order to connect the plant to the Russian grid and therefore supply power to occupied Crimea and the parts of the eastern Ukrainian region of Donbas also currently controlled by Russia.
+The latest loss of reliable electricity overnight came when Russia shelled two power lines that were connecting the plant to the Ukrainian grid in “an attempt to reconnect the nuclear plant to the Russian power system,” Energoatom alleged.

+The company claimed the Russian side would try to repair the power lines in order to connect the plant to the Russian grid and therefore supply power to occupied Crimea and parts of eastern Ukraine's Donbas region that Russia also currently controls.

 Across the Dnipro River from the power plant, the city of Nikopol was also shelled, damaging residential buildings, a gas station and several private enterprises, Ukrainian President Volodymyr Zelenskyy's office said on Thursday.